Flags are options we can apply to a regular expression to change its matching behavior.

 Some of the most common flags are:

-Symbol | Function | ||
+| Symbol | Function | ||

 g | Global mode, searches for all matches | ||

-i | Ignores case sensitivity | ||
+i | Ignore case | ||

-m | Multi-line mode | ||
+m | Multiline mode | ||

-s | Allows the dot (. ) to match newline characters | ||
+s | Allows the dot (.) to match newline characters | ||

-x | Allows the inclusion of whitespace and comments | ||
+x | Allows including whitespace and comments | ||

-u | Allows the use of Unicode characters |
+u | Enables the use of Unicode characters |

 Modifier g (Global Match)

-Matches throughout the entire text (not just the first occurrence).
+Performs matches across the entire text (not just the first occurrence).

-This is the default behavior in many languages
+It is the default behavior in many languages

 Modifier i (Case Insensitive)

-Ignores case sensitivity in the search.
+Ignores uppercase/lowercase in the search.

 Here, the Regex selects all variants of “hola”, regardless of case.